Push-forwards for Witt groups of schemes: q-flat and q-injective resolutions

 \begin{prop} Let $X \in \Sch$. \begin{enumerate} \item The category $\Qcoh(X)$ has enough injectives by \cite[B.3]{Thomason90}. \item The natural inclusion $\Qcoh(X) \to \Mod(X)$ preserves injectives by \cite[B.4]{Thomason90}. \item Every bounded below complex of quasi-coherent $\cO_X$-modules admits a quasi-isomorphism into a complex of $\Qcoh(X)$-injectives by (1) and \cite[I.4.6]{Hartshorne66}. \item Every bounded below complex of $\Qcoh(X)$-injectives is q-injective in both $K(\Qcoh(X))$ and $K(X)$ by (2). \end{enumerate} \end{prop}

 \begin{coro} Let $X \in \Sch$.
-On objects in $D_{-,qc}(X)$ or $D_-(X)$, the unbounded right derived functors computed by q-injective resolutions (as in \cite{Spaltenstein88}) coincide with the more classical bounded below right derived functors computed by replacing a complex by a bounded below complex of injectives (as in \cite{Hartshorne66}). \end{coro} \begin{proof} By the proposition, any object $A \in D_{-,qc}(X)$ is quasi-isomorphic to a bounded below complex of $\Qcoh(X)$-injectives which are also $\Mod(X)$-injective (resp. a bounded below complex of $\Mod(X)$-injectives) and this complex is q-injective. \end{proof}
+On objects in $D_{-,qc}(X)$ or $D_-(X)$, the unbounded right derived functors computed by q-injective resolutions (as in \cite{Spaltenstein88}) coincide with the more classical bounded below right derived functors computed by using resolutions by bounded below complexes of injectives (as in \cite{Hartshorne66}). \end{coro} \begin{proof} By the proposition, any object $A \in D_{-,qc}(X)$ is quasi-isomorphic to a bounded below complex of $\Qcoh(X)$-injectives which are also $\Mod(X)$-injective (resp. a bounded below complex of $\Mod(X)$-injectives) and this complex is q-injective. \end{proof}

-Similarly, for q-flat resolutions, we have a weaker statement (sufficient for our purposes).
+Similarly, for q-flat resolutions, we have a weaker statement, sufficient for our purposes.

 \begin{prop} Let $X \in \Sch$.
-On objects in $D_{+,qc}(X)$ or $D_+(X)$, the unbounded left derived functors computed using q-flat resolutions can be computed by replacing a complex by a bounded above complex of flat $\cO_X$-modules. \end{prop} \begin{proof} This follows from the fact that any $\cO_X$-module is a quotient of a flat one (see \cite[2.5.5]{Lipman_pre}). \end{proof}
+On objects in $D_{+,qc}(X)$ or $D_+(X)$, the unbounded left derived functors computed using q-flat resolutions can be computed by using bounded above resolutions consisting of flat $\cO_X$-modules. \end{prop} \begin{proof} This follows from the fact that any $\cO_X$-module is a quotient of a flat one (see \cite[2.5.5]{Lipman09}). \end{proof}